tjaffri/meezanapi/README.md

 This file has to be kept in sync with the implementation, otherwise you will get build failures in the CI build (which verifies that the implementation matches the spec.

+## Authorization

+The API is structured with two different routes, each accepting a different type of authorization:

+1. /v1/jwt: Requires the Authorization header to contain a JWT token, (e.g. received in a native app via the auth0 lock component)
+2. /v1/oauth: Requires the Authorization header to contain an OAuth2 bearer token (e.g. received in an Alexa skill via the OAuth2 protocol)

 ## Architecture

 This codebase uses ES7 async/await JavaScript (transpiled via Babel), and http://expressjs.com as the web server.